LearnOnDemandSystems/docs/guides/cloud-slice/microsoft-azure/azure-resource-providers.md

 Replace "*ResourceProvider.Name*" with the name of the Resource Provider you wish to register.
 Refer the the Azure portal error message received when attempting to create resources, if you are not sure which Resource Provider is needed.

->[KNOWLEDGE]    For more information, the following articles provide more information on how to view and register resource providers and resolve errors:
+>[!KNOWLEDGE]    For more information, the following articles provide more information on how to view and register resource providers and resolve errors:
 >
 >[Azure Resource providers and types](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services)
 >